Salt Lake County, Utah: 20th century

 But not every area of the county saw growth.
 The former mining towns related to Bingham Canyon were abandoned in the 1960s and 1970s to make way for the expansion of the open-pit mine.
 The city of Bingham Canyon was completely torn down and swallowed up in the mine by 1972, and the dismantling of Lark in 1980 completed the process.
 The only remaining mining town in the county is Copperton, located southwest of West Jordan, with approximately 800 residents.
 Magna has workers who continue to be associated with the mine's smelting operations in Garfield and at Arthur Mill.

 In the 1990s, the county's areas of rapid growth shifted further south and west.
 Farm and pasturelands were developed as suburbs.
 The cities of West Jordan, South Jordan, Riverton, Herriman, and Draper are some of the fastest-growing cities in the state.
 During the 1990s, Salt Lake City gained population for the first time in 40 years.
-Salt Lake City's selection as the host of the 2002 Winter Olympics spurred a construction boom in the city that continued after the Olympics, slowing only in 2008 recession.
-As the county's population has surpassed 1 million, the main issue it faces is urbanization.
-Only a few small rural areas remain in the far west of the valley.
-Other issues facing the county today include congested transportation and related air pollution.

 21st century

-According to data from the LDS Church and the State of Utah, Salt Lake County was 50.6% LDS (Mormon) in 2008, as reported in the Deseret News.
-By 2013, this had increased to 51.41%.
-However, by 2018, this had decreased to 48.91%, making Salt Lake County a majority non-Mormon county.
-Sustained drought in Utah has progressively strained Salt Lake County's water security in the 21st century and has caused the Great Salt Lake level drop to record low levels.
+Salt Lake City's selection as the host of the 2002 Winter Olympics spurred a construction boom in the city that continued after the Olympics, slowing only in 2008 recession.
+As the county's population has surpassed 1 million, it has significantly urbanized, leaving only a few rural areas in the far west of the valley.
+Issues facing the county today include congested transportation and related air pollution.